 To keep your external bi-fold doors looking great and operating smoothly you should clean them as well as possible.
-Most people will wash the windows and clean the frame when they’re taking care of their doors, but that’s not the only thing that needs taken care of – to ensure that the door opens and closes with minimal effort, and stays secure, it’s a good idea to clean the tracks and maintain the lock too.
+Most people wash the windows and give the frames a good clean but that’s not all that needs to be taken care of.
+Cleaning the tracks and maintaining the locks is also an important part of making sure your doors run smoothly, opening and closing with minimal effort.

-If you don’t want to use vinegar, then soap and water is a viable alternative – but, counter-intuitively, you should try to not use too much soap because it can leave behind a bit of a streaky residue.
+If you don’t want to use vinegar, then soap and water are a viable alternative.
+Counter-intuitively, though, you should try to not use too much soap as it can leave behind a streaky residue.
 Just a small amount of soap is all that you need to remove dirt.

-Use a squeegee and a microfiber cloth, rather than kitchen towels or sponges, if you want a streak free finish.
-If you don’t have microfiber cloths on hand, then crunched up newspaper does a great job too.
-This is another one of those old wives talks that turns out to be true – and it’s a good way to get some extra mileage out of your newspapers before you put them in the recycling.
+Use a squeegee and a microfiber cloth, rather than kitchen towels or sponges, if you want a streak-free finish.
+If you don’t have microfiber cloths on hand, then crunched-up newspaper does a great job too.
+This is another one of those old wives’ talks that turn out to be true.
+It’s also a good way to get some extra mileage out of your newspapers before you put them in the recycling.
 Don’t let it be said that the older generation didn’t have its own ways of saving the planet!

 Try to keep the cleaning solution on the windows only, not the frames.
 This is especially important with wooden frames or metal frames – you don’t want harsh household cleaners coming into contact with the frames.

-All you need to do to clean the frames is a mild soapy solution and a non-abrasive cloth.
+All you need to do to clean the frames is mix a mild soapy solution and find a non-abrasive cloth.
 If you spot any stubborn stains, try to lift them up using a standard ink rubber.
-You should see quite quickly whether you can get the stain to come up – if it doesn’t improve after a bit of gentle scrubbing then you’ll need to try to identify the cause of the stain and do some more extensive research – don’t default to harsh detergents or scrubbing with scourers unless you absolutely have to – because they could just replace one problem (a stain) with another (a damaged finish).
+You should see quite quickly whether you can get the stain to come up.
+If it doesn’t improve after a bit of gentle scrubbing then you’ll need to try to identify the cause of the stain and do some more extensive research.
+Don’t default to harsh detergents or scrubbing with scourers unless you absolutely have to because they could just replace one problem, a stain, with another, a damaged finish.

 Wipe down any rubber seals with a damp cloth to remove dust and any debris that has collected on them.
 If there is mold or mildew on the inside of your door frame, this is a sign that you have a condensation problem.
 You can treat this with a mild spray of mold remover – but read the label to make sure that the solution you choose can be used on the frame safely, and follow any instructions regarding how to spray it and how long it should be left there for.
 Always perform a spot test before using any cleaning solution on the whole door, and be sure to wipe it off after the specified time.